-block journey to its new location.
+the neighborhood as the home traveled fifteen winding blocks to its new location.
 Overhead utility wires had to be temporarily taken down along the move route and some low-lying trees had to be pruned and/or removed and replaced along the street.
 The remaining concrete foundation was later crushed for recycling.
-Some elements of the single-car garage were salvaged including; the garage door, windows, siding, trim, and dimensional lumber.
+Some elements of the single-car garage were salvaged including the garage door, windows, siding, trim, and dimensional lumber.
 The remainder of the garage was then demolished and disposed, along with the basement finishes.